chasmack/hummaps/LOGS.md

 I see a lot of this.
 I assume the user preforms a search, picks a map to display the map image, then hits the search button again to return to the *map list*.
 This works fine but you can also use the `maps` button in the top bar to return to the *map list*.
-And the `maps` button knows which map was last displayed in the *map view* and takes you back to that point in the list.
+And the `maps` button knows which map is being displayed and takes you back to that point in the list.
 The `Esc` key works the same way in *map view*.

 Check the [User Interface](README.md#user-interface) help page for all the details.